ElliotKillick/qvm-create-windows-qube/README.md

 ## QWT Known Issues

 HVMs, not QWT issue (Windows, sys-net, etc.):
-- Until this [bug](https://github.com/QubesOS/qubes-issues/issues/4684) is fixed upstream you must fix app menu syncing for HVMs (Windows, sys-net, etc.) by putting the provided `qubes-start.desktop` into `/usr/share/qubes-appmenus` in Dom0
+- Until this [bug](https://github.com/QubesOS/qubes-issues/issues/4684) is fixed upstream you must fix app menu syncing for HVMs (Windows, sys-net, etc.) by putting the provided `qubes-start.desktop` into `/usr/share/qubes-appmenus` in Dom0 if none is present

 All OSs:
 - Windows may crash on first boot after QWT is installed